What is Behavioral Segmentation?

 This is the best indicator of intent you have.
 If you know someone looked at your selection of lamps, for example, then don’t try to upsell them with rugs.
 You already know their customer behavior, so use it to your advantage.

-Send them more pictures of lamps, especially if they haven’t purchased yet.
+In your next behavior-based marketing email send them more pictures of lamps, especially if they haven’t purchased them yet.
 Use where they’re looking to understand what other information they need to know.

 - Sending related content to the products they’re looking at